LoneCannibal/Spindle_Thread/README.md

 # Spindle Thread Bot
-A project we are working on to save Twitter threads
+A project we are working on to save Twitter threads.
 To use this bot, follow the given instructions:

 Just go to Twitter https://twitter.com and follow the bot @Spindle_Thread https://twitter.com/Spindle_Thread.